-For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the goods.
+5. For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the goods.
 In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs.

-The allocation of cost is Concerning depreciation, please refer to section A-4.5.
+The allocation of cost is refer to section A-4.5.